gpuweb/gpuweb/wgsl/wgsl_spec_style_guide.md

         part of the text.
 *   Avoid using “we”, as that is often ambiguous.
     *   Exception: It’s ok to write “We say” to introduce alternative terminology.
-*   Avoiding passive voice is one way to achive the needed clairty.
+*   Avoiding passive voice is one way to achive the needed clarity.

 Use “must” when there is an absolute requirement to satisfy a condition, either on the part of the shader author or the implementation.